 7. U.S. Holocaust Memorial Museum

-The U.S. Holocaust Memorial Museum reminds people of the Holocaust’s impact.
+The U.S. Holocaust Memorial Museum is a Free Museum in Washington, D.C. that honors the memory of the Holocaust.
 It has powerful exhibits about Nazi persecution.
 Visitors can see personal items, survivor stories, and historical documents.
 These help tell the stories of those who suffered.

 The museum focuses on education and reflection, encouraging people to fight hatred and prevent future violence.
 Admission is free, but visitors need timed-entry tickets for a structured visit.
 This ensures everyone can visit this important museum.

-At the National Archives Museum, visitors can see America’s founding documents, like the Declaration of Independence, the Constitution, and the Bill of Rights.
-These documents are important for understanding the nation’s government and values.
+The National Archives Museum, one of the Free Museums in Washington, D.C., showcases America’s foundational documents, such as the Declaration of Independence, the Constitution, and the Bill of Rights.
+These key texts offer a deeper understanding of the nation’s government and guiding principles.

 The museum has changing exhibits that focus on different parts of American history, using documents as key objects.